December 18, 2017

-Easy Four Ingredient Baileys Fudge – perfect for Christmas!
+Easy Baileys fudge – perfect for Christmas!

-So its officially ONE WEEK TILL CHRISTMAS!
+So its officially ONE WEEK UNTIL CHRISTMAS!
 Like I am buzzing.
 Honestly, I am far too excited.
 I’m moving into my new house today, so I thought something like a delicious recipe would be the perfect thing to have, but to be honest… it was eaten ages ago.

 It’s something that takes minutes to make, and then a few hours to set, but it means you can make it ahead so easily.
 It’s one of those things that you can munch on if you’re craving something sweet, or put it out on the dessert table, or give to people as presents.

 One thing a lot of people said at my work was that they’re not massive baileys fans, but they still liked this fudge.
 I’m not sure why, but something about Baileys being in fudge made it acceptable and delicious, so I was super happy with that!

-- 397 g Condensed Milk (one tin)
+- 397 g condensed milk (one tin)

 - 125 ml Baileys

-Pour into the tin and smooth over the mixture.
-Store in the fridge for at least 5-6 hours (Or preferably overnight) to set!
+- Pour into the tin and smooth over the mixture.
+Store in the fridge for at least 5-6 hours (or preferably overnight) to set!

 - This recipe will last better in the fridge for up to 2-3 weeks if it manages to last that long – you can also easily half or double the recipe, the setting times will just change slightly!

-- I used the regular baileys, but you could use the Chocolate Baileys, Salted Caramel, Pumpkin Spice flavours etc, or any other Irish liqueur!
+- I used the regular Baileys, but you could use the chocolate Baileys, salted caramel, pumpkin spice flavours etc, or any other Irish liqueur!

 Find my other Sweets and Christmas Recipes on my Recipes Page!